 Derrick got back to me regarding the pool table.
 When I asked where I could find some more info on Charles Schulenburg he pointed me in the direction of the Chicago Billiard Museum.
 Obviously with the recent news I'm not sure what's going to be happening with that site.
 When I asked him about value he said if I had all the pieces and it was professionally restored the table would go for $15,000 or less in a retail setting.

-Im not a regular here, but just found your post.
-I probably now more about C. Schulenburg than anyone in the country now.
+I probably know more about C. Schulenburg than anyone in the country now.
 I've been compiling a database of all things related to this company for last 5 years.
 A few years ago I gave Chicago Billiard Museum an early dossier on what I had, I have much more now.

-I agree with other responders that this is a reworked Schulenburg pool table from around 1895-1900 based on a SN (serial number) that is is way up there in terms of sequence.
-I have some pictures of this model, same with original legs etc.
+I agree with others here that this is a reworked Charles Schulenburg pool table from around 1895-1900 based on a SN (serial number) that is is way up there in terms of it's place in sequence.
+I have some pictures of this model, same with original legs, etc.